 What are the workshop length & tracks?

-We are seeking proposals for 90 minute sessions in addition to extended length 180 minute skill building sessions.
+We are seeking proposals for 75 minute sessions.
 CAIA seeks presenters to speak on a variety of topics related to access to services, work with underserved populations, and non-profit administration.

 What is the conference location?

-The 2023 conference will be held in person in Denver, CO.
+The 2024 conference will be held in person in Colorado.
 No virtual option is being offered.

 How many attendees come to the conference?